broadinstitute/polyphonia/README.md

 Polyphonia is set up to process vcf files that were output by LoFreq or GATK.
 If you use a different tool, you can preprocess the output yourself and input it using `--het`.

 #### `--het`
 If polyphonia cannot read your vcf files, or if you have catalogued within-sample diversity using a tool that produces an output in a different format, you can pre-process the output files yourself and use `--het` to input a heterozygosity table directly.
 Each line in a heterozygosity table summarizes the major and minor alleles at a locus with heteroyzgosity (base substitutions only).
-A heterozysity table contains the following columns, tab separated, without a header line:
+In a heterozysity table, every row lists a position in the genome relative to the reference genome.
+A heterozysity table contains the following tab-separated columns without a header line:
 1. name of reference genome (e.g., NC_045512.2)
 2. position of locus relative to reference genome, 1-indexed (e.g., 28928)
 3. major allele at that position (e.g., C)